meredithscott131/Raytracer/README.md

 # Raytracer
-This program is a custom raytracer implemented in C++ using Vecor math and OpenGL that renders 3D scenes defined by scenegraphs.
+This program is a custom raytracer implemented in C++ using vecor math and OpenGL that renders 3D scenes defined by scenegraphs.

 ## Features
 - Scenegraph-based hierarchical modeling